Financial Review

 |

-Segment sales edged down 1.7%, to ¥132.0 billion.
-On a local currency basis, however, segment sales were up 0.5%.
-Although shipments of pigments for coatings and for plastics decreased in the Americas and Europe, as concerns regarding U.S. tariff–driven inflation prompted temporary buying restraint, sales of these products expanded, underpinned by ongoing efforts to revise sales prices.
-Among high-value-added products, pigments for color filters, used in displays, advanced, notwithstanding a slight decline in operating rates among display manufacturers and shipments remaining flat, thanks to sales price adjustments.
-Sales of pigments for cosmetics fell, hindered by listless demand from cosmetics manufacturers in the Americas and Europe, the principal customers for these products, and other factors.
-Sales of pigments for specialty applications rose, despite slowing shipments of products used in building materials, as shipments of products for agricultural use continued to recover following the completion of inventory adjustments.
-Lower segment sales were also due to the absence of sales of liquid crystal materials as a result of withdrawal from this business.
+Segment sales slipped 3.3%, to ¥192.8 billion.
+Although shipments of pigments for coatings, as well as those for plastics—which together account for a significant share of sales—remained on a downtrend, as the uncertain economic outlook encouraged inventory adjustments by customers, particularly in the United States and Europe, sales of these products expanded, buttressed by ongoing efforts to revise sales prices.
+Among high-value-added products, shipments of pigments for color filters dwindled, as the operating rates of display manufacturers remained on the road to recovery, although sales were up, thanks to changes in the product mix.
+Sales of pigments for cosmetics fell, as shipments were hindered by listless demand from cosmetics manufacturers in the Americas and Europe, the principal customers for these products, and other factors.
+Sales of pigments for specialty applications rose, as shipments of products for agricultural use recovered following the completion of inventory adjustments, and shipments of products used in building materials were up.
+Lower overall segment sales were also due to the absence of sales of LC materials as a result of withdrawal from this business.

-The segment reported operating income of ¥5.7 billion, up 13.1 times, bolstered by price revisions aimed at improving margins and by ongoing structural reforms in the pigments business in the United States and Europe, which helped trim costs, underpinning a return to profitability overseas.
+The segment reported operating income of ¥6.9 billion, up 7.7 times.
+This gain was bolstered primarily by increased sales of high-value-added products such as pigments for color filters and of specialty pigments, as well as by price revisions aimed at improving margins and by ongoing structural reforms in the pigments business in the United States and Europe, which helped trim costs, underpinning a return to profitability overseas.

 Functional Products